michaelgeers6/personal-website/content/research/research.md

 menu: 'research'
 ---

-My research explores consumer behavior in the digital world using insights and methods from psychology, marketing, and computational social science.
+My research explores consumer behavior in the online world using insights and methods from psychology, marketing, and computational social science.
 I have two main lines of research.
 The first seeks to better understand how consumers grapple with information online.
-My second line of research aims to empower consumers to navigate digital environments and guard themselves against manipulation.
+My second line of research aims to empower consumers to navigate online environments and guard themselves against manipulation.
 I draw on a range of empirical methods, including surveys, online experiments, field studies, and combinations thereof.

 <br>